scp-fs2open/wxLauncher/ReadMe.txt

 To get the source, you'll need Mercurial:
 	http://mercurial.selenic.com/
-or the TortiseHG frontend (which includes Mercurial):
+or the TortoiseHG frontend (which includes Mercurial):
 	http://tortoisehg.bitbucket.org/

-Once Mercurial is installed, you can get a copy of the source by runningthe following command (in a folder of your choice):
+Once Mercurial is installed, you can get a copy of the source by running the following command in a folder of your choice:
 	hg clone https://wxlauncher.googlecode.com/hg/ wxlauncher

 Building - Windows